omer5144/CANdy-Crush/README.md

   2. turn on left signal
   3. turn on right signal
   4. turn on both signals

+### Lights
+- Find the relevant IDs and understand the value protocol
+- Write a script that disables the lights system
+- Write a script that switches the lights volume
+  - low lights if the driver turns on the high lights
+  - high lights if the driver turns on the low lights
+- Write a script that fully controls the lights system - let the user choose to:
+  1. turn off lights
+  2. turn on low lights
+  3. turn on medium lights
+  4. turn on high lights

 ### Speed
 - Find the relevant ID and understand the value protocol